jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/3_protocol_and_statistical_analysis_plan.md

 their protocol as a supplemental document or provide a URL to its location.
 Such documentation can facilitate peer review and help identify reporting biases.

-## Example

-"The full trial protocol and the Statistical Analysis Plan can be accessed in the Supplementary Material".[@ref74] This article and supplementary material are open access.